RK3713/PR-Cordapp/README.md

 # PR - CorDapp - Java

 Welcome to the PR - CorDapp.
-This CorDapp is one of the module for Permanent Relocation process (PR - Process) .
-There are 3 parties - Consultant, Wes and University.
+This CorDapp is one of the module for Permanent Relocation process (PR - Process) and emphasizes on  There are 3 parties - Consultant, Wes and University.

 * **Consultant**: It initiates the PR - Process.
-* **Wes**: It approves the PR - Process.
+* **Wes**: It approves the PR request and provides ECA report .
 * **University**: It sends transcripts to Wes.